Skip to content

 }

-By following these best practices, developers can use MyBatis-Plus’s Wrapper condition constructor more safely and efficiently, building database operation code that is both secure and easy to maintain.
+By following these best practices, you can use MyBatis-Plus’s Wrapper condition constructor more safely and efficiently, building database operation code that is both secure and easy to maintain.

 Using Wrapper for Custom SQL

-MyBatis-Plus provides a powerful Wrapper conditional constructor, allowing developers to customize SQL statements to meet more complex database query requirements.
-To use this feature, ensure your mybatis-plus version is at least 3.0.7.
+MyBatis-Plus provides a powerful Wrapper conditional constructor that allows developers to customize SQL statements to meet more complex database query requirements.
+To use this feature, ensure your mybatis-plus version is 3.0.7 or higher.

 Notes

-• Parameter Naming: When passing a Wrapper object as a parameter in custom SQL, the parameter name must be ew, or use the annotation @Param(Constants.WRAPPER) to explicitly specify the parameter as a Wrapper object.
+• Parameter Naming: When passing a Wrapper object as a parameter in custom SQL, the parameter name must be ew, or you must explicitly specify the parameter as a Wrapper object using the @Param(Constants.WRAPPER) annotation.

-• Using ${ew.customSqlSegment}: In the SQL statement, use ${ew.customSqlSegment} to reference the SQL fragment generated by the Wrapper object.
+• Using ${ew.customSqlSegment}: In your SQL statement, use ${ew.customSqlSegment} to reference the SQL fragment generated by the Wrapper object.

-• No Entity-Based WHERE Clause: When using custom SQL, the Wrapper object does not automatically generate a WHERE clause based on the entity class.
+• Entity-based WHERE Clauses Not Supported: When using custom SQL, the Wrapper object does not automatically generate WHERE clauses based on the entity class.
 You need to manually write the complete SQL statement.

 Example